1. FBI fix and framing.

 Note: Four of these five tax credit types (12) fell under the Capital Formation Incentive Act and were involved in swapping for gross production tax refunds.
 The fifth type Venture Capital 68 2357.7 is used to avoid/evade paying insurance premium taxes.
 View.
 Yet to be uncovered tax credits used to avoid/evade paying bank privilege taxes.
 More on five ways, tax credits were monetized.
 View

 18.2.
-Another $2.1 billion state authorities used trying to cover-up, starting August 2009. $2.12 billion state authorities diverted (stole) from 2009 Federal Stimulus Funds (earmarked for education and children's health care) and drained Oklahoma's, Rainy-Day Fund. $2.12 billion was, all state authorities could get their hands on, but not enough to keep Oklahoma out of a recessionary tailspin.
+Another $2.1 billion state authorities used trying to cover-up, starting in August 2009. $2.12 billion state authorities diverted (stole) from 2009 Federal Stimulus Funds (earmarked for education and children's health care) and drained Oklahoma's Rainy-Day Fund. $2.12 billion was all state authorities could get their hands on, but not enough to keep Oklahoma out of a recessionary tailspin.
 View

 19. The total uncovered is now 16,000 (18) uses of $3 billion for 15 of Oklahoma's 63 different tax credit types and three tax refund types (16), one four-year period 2006-2009.